This course is open to all students that have been admitted to the minor ‘Quantitative Biology’.

 Plenary meetings with instruction, team presentations and discussion.
 Team meetings with supervisor.
 Final presentation of research plans by teams.

-a) Participation in plenary sessions and discussion (10%)
+a) Participation in plenary sessions and discussion (10%) (considered as practical)

 Will be announced.
 A selection of papers on a biological topic is provided to each of the teams.
 In agreement with the team supervisor a topic may be chosen that is of joint interest of the team members and within the expertise of the supervisor.